kosli-dev/cli/docs.kosli.com/content/kosli_overview/what_is_kosli.md

 ![Diagram of Pipeline Reporting](/images/pipelines.svg)

 A number of required flags may be defaulted to a set of environment variables, depending on the CI system you use.
 Check [How to use Kosli in CI Systems](/integrations/ci_cd/) for more details.
-All of the flags can be represented by [environment variables](/kosli_overview/kosli_tools/#environment-variables)
+All flags can be represented by [environment variables](/kosli_overview/kosli_tools/#environment-variables)

 ### Artifacts